Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Experiments

 We trained eight models with different seeds in the BlockWorld environment with $N=5$ and randomly generated initial states and goals.
 The agent is evaluated on 1000 random problems with $N=5$, and we report the percentage of solved problems and optimality -- the average ratio of the number of optimal steps and performed steps for each problem.
 In case the agent does not solve the environment in the 100 step limit, we consider the ratio to be 0.
-Figure~\ref{fig:blockworld-perf} shows the first 200 epochs, where a single epoch is 256k environment steps.
-On our reference machine, a single epoch takes about 3.3 minutes; 100 epochs about 5.5 hours.
+Figure~\ref{fig:blockworld-perf} shows the first 200 epochs, where a single epoch is 256k environment steps (1000 gradient updates with a batch size of 256).
+On our reference machine, a single epoch takes about 3.3 minutes; 100 epochs take about 5.5 hours.
+We measured the number of optimal steps using Fast Downward planner \citep{helmert2006fast} with A* algorithm and LM-cut heuristic \citep{helmert2011lm}.

 At about epoch 75, the agent learns to solve the problems with 100\% accuracy and 83\% optimality.
 Subsequently, the optimality increases; in epoch 200 it's 96\%, and it reaches 99\% in epoch 400.
 Hence, it can be said that the agent is able to learn near-optimal policy in this setting.